 - Depending on your baby’s age, thickening the formula with rice cereal may improve reflux.

-- Your baby may be allergic to a milk-based formula, so you might have to consider switching formulas.
+- Your baby may be allergic to milk-based formula, so you might have to consider switching formulas.

-- Using car seats after feeding
+- Put your baby in car seats after feeding.

-- Force feed
+- Force feed your baby.

-- Regularly vomits large amounts.
+- Your baby regularly vomits large amounts.

-- Vomits green or yellow fluids.
+- Your baby vomits green or yellow fluids.

 - They fuss or refuse to eat.